Apply for Movement Grants Funding

 Grant update calls

 You can reach out to us at any time if you want to provide additional updates on your project or ask us for guidance.
-Starting in 2024, groups that have received multiple Movement Grants will be asked to attend an update call during or shortly after the grant period.
+Groups that have received multiple Movement Grants will be asked to attend an update call during or shortly after the grant period.

 -